churrobots/2019-travis-bot/README.md

     * If you have a PC: [Install Docker Desktop for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)
     * Start Docker.
 You do _not_ need to log in if it asks you, just close it to skip.
     * [Install Visual Studio Code](https://code.visualstudio.com/download)
-    * Open Visual Studio Code → Click View...Extensions → Search for "Remote Development" → Click "Install"
+    * Open Visual Studio Code → Click View...Extensions → Search for "Remote - Containers" → Click "Install"

 2. Make sure you can collaborate using Github.